A standby generator is the current ‘must-have’ appliance for many of us, and with good reason.

 If you’re only powering up the lights, fridge, and microwave, you’ll need much less than if you’re backing up the hairdryer, washing machine and oven too.

-So How Many KW Generator Do I Need for My House?
+So What Size Standby Generator Do I Need for My House?

 To decide how many kW your generator needs to output, you’ll need to first calculate how much power you need.